door7302/demo-closed-loop/README.md

 ### Provision /etc/hosts

-As mentioned we assume you have 2 routers **R1** and **R2**.
-These 2 simple hostname are used in all the config files to simplify the initial configuration.
-You must create 2 static entries into your `/etc/hosts`.
-R1 should point to the management IP address of the router you consider to be **R1**.
-Similary, R2 should point to the management IP address of the router you consider to be **R2** in your lab.
+As mentioned, we assume you have two routers: **R1** and **R2**.
+These simple hostnames are used in all configuration files to simplify the initial setup.
+You must create two static entries in your `/etc/hosts` file. **R1** should point to the management IP address of the router you designate as R1, and **R2** should point to the management IP address of the router you designate as R2 in your lab.

 ```shell
 cat /etc/hosts